ahmadnajmi90/nexscholarsys/docs/ARCHITECTURE.md

 -   **Key Packages**:
     -   `@inertiajs/react`: Inertia adapter for React.
     -   `axios`: For making HTTP requests from the client.
-    -   `pusher-js`: WebSocket client for connecting to Laravel Reverb.
+    -   `pusher-js`: WebSocket client for connecting to real-time services like Pusher and Laravel Reverb.
     -   `react-quill`: Rich text editor.

 ### Database & Storage